ArtursTorsters/arturstorsters.github.io/privacy-policy.md

 3. How the App Operates

-All features of LactaMed operate locally on your device.
+All features of LactaHelp operate locally on your device.

 3.1 Local Storage